ArnaudBuchholz/reserve/doc/testing ui5/Building a platform.md

   port: 0,
   ui5: 'https://ui5.sap.com/1.87.0',
   webapp: 'webapp',
-  keepAlive: false,
   logServer: false
 }
 ```
 *Job definition with named parameters*

-The list of parameters will be **increased** while covering the different steps but let's start simple :
+The list of parameters will be **changed** while covering the different steps but let's start simple :
 * `cwd` : the current **working directory**, it is initialized with the [process current one](https://nodejs.org/api/process.html#process_process_cwd)
 * `port` : the port used to serve the application *(`0` means REserve will allocate one)*
 * `ui5` : the base URL of the content delivery network to grab UI5 from
 * `webapp` : the webapp directory of the application to serve
-* `keepAlive` : even after the runner ended, keep the server alive *(mostly for debugging purposes)*
 * `logServer` : enables REserve logs

 A very **basic parameter parsing** offers the possibility to alter some of these settings through the **command line** (using syntax `-<parameter>:<value>`).